 If you have read my guide to building your own outdoor movie screen, then you will know how I recommend a cheap material called Carl’s Blackout cloth.
 It comes as a full kit, or you can just buy the special material.

-If you are serious about your backyard movie night, then get this stuff, as it’s specically designed and manufactured for people projecting movies outdoors.
+If you are serious about your backyard movie night, then get this stuff, as it’s specifically designed and manufactured for people projecting movies outdoors.

-It’s a tough material, and means that the movie can be seen from any angle and any time of the day.
-You can also purchase it as a full DIY kit to help your build your screen, so for me, is one of the best products and materials on the market.
+It’s a tough material and means that the movie can be seen from any angle and any time of the day.
+You can also purchase it as a full DIY kit to help you build your screen, so for me, is one of the best products and materials on the market.

 Save Time & Money: You Could Just Buy the Cheap DIY Kit

-Bear in mind, that’s just the material – Carl’s also do the whole kit package as well which comes with a stand and frame – it’s a little more expensive, but still very cheap and you an view latest kit prices on Amazon.
+Bear in mind, that’s just the material – Carl also does the whole kit package as well which comes with a stand and frame – it’s a little more expensive, but still very cheap and you can view the latest kit prices on Amazon.